-The series will be released in Italy this winter most likely and,, will be on Netflix sometime in 2018, though no dates are confirmed yet.
-According to Variety, “the budget will be 24 million Euros, putting this production in the league of high-end TV”.
+The series is now (January 2019) available on Netflix.
+According to Variety, "the budget is 24 million Euros, putting this production in the league of high-end TV".

 Blood and Rivalry - The Pazzi Conspiracy

-The Pazzi Conspiracy is a bloody and dramatic episode in Florentine history, and it will definitely feature in the series.
+The Pazzi Conspiracy is a bloody and dramatic episode in Florentine history, that features in the series.

 But this time the murder was very real.
 It happened inside Florence's Cathedral (which incidentally wouldn't at that time have had the ornate facade it does now), and brother Giuliano really did die after being stabbed.
 Lorenzo on the other hand managed to escape and flee.

-SPOILER ALERT: if they stick to history, this Jacopo will be captured and hanged from one of windows in Palazzo Vecchio in Piazza della Signoria.
+SPOILER ALERT: Jacopo Pazzi will be captured and hanged from one of windows in Palazzo Vecchio in Piazza della Signoria.